Advertising

 Key Reminders:-

-Ad exchange allows click-to-refresh ad units, which can be extremely helpful if you’ve slideshow-type content on your website.
-Along with viewable auto-refresh, you can enable click-to-refresh ad units, which can bring you higher revenue without compromising on the user experience and page views.
+Ad exchange allows click-to-refresh ad units, which can be extremely helpful if your website has slideshow-type content.
+Along with viewable auto-refresh, you can enable click-to-refresh ad units, bringing you higher revenue without compromising the user experience and page views.

 To wrap up, these are some of the routes which you should take to increase your website revenue and overall CPM.
 However, the roots of your monetization lie in the niche of your website’s content and how relevant it is for advertisers who are bidding on your ad space.
 In a nutshell, the true monetization power of your website depends on: